gunass/afl-gui/README-GUI.md

 AFL-GUI 0.1
 =======

-afl-gui is a partial GUI wrapper written by Alex Epstein, for the "American Fuzzy Lop" instrumented fuzzer written by Michal Zalewski and Jann Horn. afl-gui is EXPRESSLY for trivial educational purposes only.
+afl-gui is a partial GUI wrapper written by Alex Epstein, for the "American Fuzzy Lop" instrumented fuzzer written by Michal Zalewski and Jann Horn (https://github.com/google/afl). afl-gui is EXPRESSLY for trivial educational purposes only.

-Usage Guidelines (building from source):
+Usage Guidelines (building from source on Ubuntu):
 -----------------------------------------------
 1. First, install gtk3 dependencies on your machine via `sudo apt-get install libgtk-3-0 libgtk-3-dev`